So you are looking for piano online lessons and you wonder which one is the best?

 This piano course can be seen as an online video version of a traditional course, but with interesting extra features.

 The videos are engaging and encouraging.
 You will certainly enjoy the video lessons if you go for this solution.

 Just an example, a lesson to play a cover of Bohemian Rapsody by Queen:

 Hint: go to check on Youtube where you will find plenty of videos, free lessons.
 It will give you a good idea of what is inside before you buy it.

 With weekly live lessons from a teacher, plus personal review and feedback.

-This human feedback is complemented by a live community, allowing to interact directly with teachers but also other students.
+This human feedback is complemented by a live community, allowing one to interact directly with teachers but also other students.

 This way you are never alone with your piano or keyboard and get regular support.